lovishmadaan/gatcheck/README.md

 ## Datasets

-We are working with four datasets:
+We are working with five datasets:

 - Protein Protein Interaction (PPI)
 - Proteins
 - Brightkite
 - Communities
+- Grid

 They can be downloaded by running the `get_data.sh` script.
-The communities dataset is loaded by the networkx library.
+The communities and grid datasets are loaded by the networkx library.

-## Folder
+## Folders

 The repository consist of four folders:

 - nc - This folder conatins code for node classification and is based on dgl library
-- lp_pnc - This folder conatins code for Link Prediction & Pairwise Node Classification with cross validation and is based on P-GNN code made public
+- lp_pnc - This folder contains the code for Link Prediction & Pairwise Node Classification with cross validation and is based on the P-GNN code made public on the repository mentioned in references.
-- brightkite_lp - This is similar to folder above and it consists of the heurestics that we adopted to make our approach scalable.
+- lp_brightkite - This is similar to the folder above and it consists of the heurestics that we adopted to make our approach scalable.
-- lp-eval - This consists of code base that we used for our hyperparameter tuning to perform our analyis on grid datasets
+- lp_evaluation - This consists of code base that we used for our hyperparameter tuning to perform our analyis on grid and communities dataset.

-They can be downloaded by running the `get_data.sh` script.
-The communities dataset is loaded by the networkx library.

 ## References